General Questions about Valley Family Health

 What is the confirmation and cancellation policy?

 Valley Family Health has confirmation and cancellation policies to help us ensure that clients are able to access appointments and clinicians’ time is utilised effectively.
-48 hours’ notice is required to cancel or change an appointment, to allow us time to offer your appointment to other clients, otherwise a cancellation fee may be charged.
-The standard cancellation fee is 50% of the full fee for the session.
+48 hours’ notice is required to cancel or change an appointment, to allow us time to offer your appointment time to another client, otherwise a cancellation fee may be charged.
+The cancellation fee is 50%-100% of the full fee for the session.
 Your clinician has discretion to reduce or waive the fee in the case of emergencies and unforeseen circumstances, so please discuss this with them.
 Please note that medicare and private health insurance rebates are not able to be claimed for cancellation fees.

 You will receive an SMS appointment reminder 48 hours before your appointment asking you to confirm that you will attend.
 It is important that you respond to the SMS to confirm, or ring to reschedule, on the day it is received.
 If you cancel less than 48 hours before your appointment a fee may be charged if we are not able to fill the appointment from our waitlist.

 Psychologists are required to adhere to the ethical standards of the Code of Professional Conduct as set by the Australian Psychological Society.
 This means that all consultations between psychologists and clients are kept strictly confidential, and your written permission is required before any information is provided to another person.
 We regularly seek written permission for information to be shared with other relevant professionals involved in your or your child’s care, in order to provide the best service to you.